WheatonCS/Lexos/test/test_suite/Experiments/EarlyEnglish/DAZ/README.md

 (2) CUT:

     (a) Go to Manange (this is optional)
-        - Right Click on A1.3_Dan_T00030 and edit it's name to "Dan" (without the quotes)
+        - Right Click on A1.3_Dan_T00030 and edit its name to "Dan" (without the quotes)
-        - Right Click on A3.3_Az_T00130 and edit it's name to "AZ" (without the quotes) (b) On manage, deselect AZ so Dan is the only active document (c) Cut Dan using these settings:
+        - Right Click on A3.3_Az_T00130 and edit its name to "AZ" (without the quotes) (b) On manage, deselect AZ so Dan is the only active document (c) Cut Dan using these settings:
         - Set Cut Mode to "Tokens"